Tim Bailey

-Tim Bailey (born 19 February 1963) is an Australian journalist, radio and television presenter, sports reporter and weather reporter, best known for his more than 30 year association with Network 10.
+Tim Bailey (born 19 February 1963) is an Australian former journalist, radio and television presenter, sports reporter and weather reporter, best known for his more than 30-year association with Network 10.

 Biography and career

 Early journalism career

-Born in Hobart, Tasmania, on 19 February 1963, Bailey started his career as a journalist with the newspaper Hobart Mercury, where two generations of his family had worked.
+Bailey was born in Hobart, Tasmania, on 19 February 1963, and started his career as a journalist with the newspaper Hobart Mercury, where two generations of his family had worked.
 Bailey covered industrial relations and environmental issues before moving into the sports department, covering cricket, football, golf and the Sydney to Hobart Yacht Race.
 He then headed to the Gold Coast, where he wrote for the Gold Coast Bulletin for four years and establishing his own news agency domestically and internationally.

 Radio

 He then entered a media career in radio with the Gold Coast Station Sea FM, later he worked in radio in Sydney as a sportscaster on network 2Day FM.
 His program was The Morning Crew with co-host Wendy Harmer.